info47cyber/RAMMeasuring/README.md

-# Advanced RAM Monitoring Tool version 1.0.0
+# GUI RAMMeasuring Tool version 1.0.0

 This is a Python-based desktop application designed to monitor real-time RAM usage, including detailed memory statistics and a graphical representation of RAM usage.
 The application is built using **Tkinter** for the GUI and **Matplotlib** for the dynamic graph.